paulbrichta/sql-challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- Remember to specify the data types, primary keys, foreign keys, and other constraints.

 &nbsp;&nbsp;&nbsp;&nbsp;- For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
+Otherwise, create a composite key, which takes two primary keys to uniquely identify a row.

 &nbsp;&nbsp;&nbsp;&nbsp;- Be sure to create the tables in the correct order to handle the foreign keys.